Section 55 A of TN Registration Rules does not have statutory authority: Madras HC

-CHENNAI: Madras High Court has commented that section 55 A of Tamil Nadu Registration Rules does not have the statutory authority while quashing an order of sub-registrar to refuse to register a document without the originals of the property title.
+CHENNAI: The Madras HC has commented that section 55 A of Tamil Nadu Registration Rules does not have the statutory authority while quashing an order of sub-registrar to refuse to register a document without the originals of the property title.

 “The power conferred under section 68 of the Registration Act, 1908, is only a supervisory jurisdiction and it invests the power in the registrars to issue any order consistent with the Act.
 As we already observed, the provision of section 55-A inserted in the (TN Registration) Rules has no statutory authority,” said a division bench of Justices R Subramanian and R Sakthivel, in a recent order.

-Pointing out that clause 20 has been added to Rule 162 to enable the registrar to refuse registration, if the presentant does not produce the original deed or record specified in Rule 55A, the bench said, “… we must record that prima facie, the rule overreaches the legislation and it is beyond the powers of the IG of Registration under Section 69.”
+Pointing out that clause 20 has been added to Rule 162 to enable the registrar to refuse registration, if the person who presents the document for registration does not produce the original deed or record specified in Rule 55A, the bench said, “We must record that prima facie, the rule overreaches the legislation and it is beyond the powers of the IG of Registration under Section 69.”

 The bench held that unless the registrar has a doubt regarding the genuineness of the copies issued by his own office, insistence on production of originals is a superfluous exercise.